Gerandi/Meta/backend/API_CLIENT_README.md

-# Standardized API Client Implementation
+# Academic Paper API Implementation

-This document outlines the standardized API client for the Meta Research Review project and how it integrates with various academic paper APIs.
+This document outlines the API implementation for the Meta Research Review project and how it retrieves academic paper data.

 ## Overview

-The API client provides a consistent interface for retrieving academic paper data from multiple providers, including:

-- Crossref
-- Semantic Scholar
-- Scopus
-- Exa.ai
-- Unpaywall

-All responses are standardized to ensure a consistent data format across providers.
+The system now exclusively uses the OpenAlex API as the primary data source for academic papers, with Unpaywall as a fallback for obtaining PDF URLs and open access information.

-## API Client Structure
+## API Structure

 ### Main Components

-- `api_client.py`: Core implementation of all provider-specific API clients
+- `openalex_search.py`: Core implementation for paper search using OpenAlex API
+- `doi_service.py`: Retrieves detailed paper information by DOI
+- `pdf_service.py`: Obtains PDF URLs using Unpaywall when needed
-- Integration with existing services:
+- `api_client.py`: Simplified implementation with only Unpaywall functionality
-  - `additional_providers.py`: Uses standardized API client for combined search
-  - `paper_provider.py`: Uses standardized API client for Crossref search
-  - `unpaywall.py`: Uses standardized API client for Unpaywall data

 ### Configuration

 API keys are configured in:
-1. `.env` file - contains all API keys
+1. `.env` file - contains OpenAlex email and Unpaywall email
 2. `config.py` - reads keys from environment variables
-3. `api_client.py` - uses settings from config

 ## Standardized Data Format

-All API clients return data in a standardized format with the following common fields:
+The OpenAlex search service returns data in a standardized format with the following common fields:

 ```json
 {